justinmeiners/efficient-programming-with-components/04_instrumented.md

 Let us talk about possible input shapes.
 What is a good set of data to test these algorithms on?
 The most basic one is just to generate uniformly random data.
-Another shape to try is a list which is already sort.
+Another shape to try is a list which is already sorted.
 As we'll discover later on, some sorting algorithms are particularly bad for this particular configuration.
 Both ascending and descending will give different results.